-Sun damage to the skin may cause actinic keratosis, also known as precancers.
-These pre-cursors to skin cancer are treatable, and they also indicate that measures are needed to protect your skin from further sun damage.
-Dermatologists of Birmingham offers treatment services and patient education for actinic keratosis for people living in Birmingham, Alabaster, Shelby and Chilton Counties and surrounding areas in Alabama.
+Actinic Keratisis is a precancer caused by accumulation of sun damage over time.
+These pre-cursors to squamous cell carcinoma are treatable, and they also indicate that measures are needed to protect your skin from further sun damage.
+Dermatologists of Birmingham offers treatment services and patient education for actinic keratosis for people living in Birmingham, Alabaster and surrounding areas in Alabama.

 What is Actinic Keratosis?

-Actinic keratosis indicate that you are at higher risk for developing skin cancer.
-The condition appears as red, rough, dry spots on the skin.
+Actinic keratosis are precancerous growths that can develop into squamous cell carcinoma.
+The lesions appears as red, rough, dry spots on the skin.
 You may have clusters of actinic keratosis or individual spots over a wider area.
-Actinic keratosis is a medical concern even when you do not have visible skin lesions.
 Having actinic keratosis is an indication that you need to be evaluated by a board-certified dermatologist.

 Benefits of Actinic Keratosis Screening and Treatment

 Actinic keratosis can be unsightly or cause troubling symptoms such as itching, burning, or bleeding.
 If left untreated, actinic keratosis may lead to squamous cell carcinoma .
 For all these reasons, the physicians at Dermatologists of Birmingham recommend thorough removal when found.

 How Do I Know If I Have Actinic Keratosis?

 - Red, rough lesions or patches of skin

 - Dry, dehydrated lips that do not respond to at-home remedies, such as lip balm